katharsis-project/katharsis-docs/source/user-docs.rst

 	DefaultQuerySpecDeserializer validates all passed parameters against the domain model and fails if one of the attributes is unknown.
 This flag allows to disable that check in case the should be necessary.

+Note that *QueryParams is not working with the new serializer*.
+This means repositories must be migrated to QuerySpec first.
+This can happen gradually or in one step.
+Katharsis internally converts QueryParams to QuerySpec where necessary as long as the old serializer is in use.

 Filtering